Dinah Wouters

 Email: d.wouters@uu.nl

-Dinah Wouters received her PhD in medieval literature from Ghent University and is now a postdoc at the Huygens Institute for the History of the Netherlands, where she studies early modern drama.
+Dinah Wouters received her PhD in medieval literature from Ghent University, worked as a postdoc at the Huygens Institute for the History of the Netherlands on early modern drama, and is now assistant professor in religious studies at Utrecht University, as well as a postdoc in Groningen University working on Classical Knowledge and Dutch Colonialism.
 The link between these projects is the question of the specificity of Latin literature and its role in European literatures.